bclarke98/OSRSWikiScraper/README.md

 Required Modules: Requests, lxml, Flask (only necessary if you want to actually run the flask server)

+# Future Features
+- support for weapon/equipment stats

+Want to request a feature, report a bug, or give general feedback?
+Send me a message on Reddit */u/overlysalty*

 # Command Line Parameters